MorningLightMountain713/FluxVault/README.md

 A simple agent setup would look like this: (see Agent section for more detailed explanation)

 ```
-fluxvault agent --whitelisted-addresses <your home ip> --managed-files secret_password.txt
+fluxvault agent --whitelisted-addresses <your home ip>
 ```

 This will run the `agent`, listening on port 8888, allowing the `keeper` access from your home ip address only.
-Once the `keeper` connects, the file `secret_password.txt` will end up in the agents working dir (`/tmp` by default)

-It's then up to your application to make use of the `secret_password.txt` file.
+Once the `keeper` connects, it is then able to run commands, and transfer files.

 A simple Dockerfile might look like this: